-As per LinkWater's Procurement Management Procedure, items of capital expenditure with a normal contract value between \$ 250,000 and \$ 100 million are considered to be significant capital works.
-This level of expenditure requires the procurement procedure of inviting a public request for tender.
+As per LinkWater's Procurement Management Procedure, items of capital expenditure with a normal contract value between \$250,000 and \$100 million are considered to be significant capital works.
+This level of expenditure generally requires the procurement procedure of inviting a public request for tender.
+For this project a Sole Source Justification was approved for the engagement of Metval for the supply of the 20 PAX mixers without going to the market.